 Significant Economic Risk — The software development must involve signiﬁcant economic risk in that the taxpayer commits substantial resources to the development and there is a “substantial uncertainty”, technical risk, that such resources would be recovered within a reasonable period.

-Significant Economic Risk — The software cannot be purchased, leased or licensed and used for the intended purpose without modiﬁcations.
+Commercial Availability — The software cannot be purchased, leased or licensed and used for the intended purpose without modiﬁcations.

 In general, the following activities are deemed not qualiﬁed in relation to the implementation of an ERP system: